ryman1/keeweb-wiki/Plugins.md

 ## Contribution

-3rd-party plugins will not be added to KeeWeb.
-If you would like to contribute, please open a pull request [in keeweb-plugins](https://github.com/keeweb/keeweb-plugins).
+3rd-party plugins will not be added to KeeWeb without a prior approval and review.
+If you would like to contribute a plugin, please open a pull request [in keeweb-plugins](https://github.com/keeweb/keeweb-plugins) repo.